knpuniversity/phpstorm/knpu/live-templates.md

  different parts. `{{form_label(form.releasedAt)}}`, and copy that and update for form widget, and form errors.
  Clearly this is also begging to be turned into a Live Template.

  You know the drill!
 Select the full div, go to tools, Save as Live Template.
+Let's name this one formrowfull, and it Renders widget/label/errors.
+What's cool here is that these are duplicated, so we can just say `$FIELD$` and repeat that variable three times.
+Just a quick indentation fix there and click ok.
+Awesome!

+ Let's get rid of the div we had, type formrowfull, hit the tab key, and as we start typing the property name we get the autocomplete and it's filling instantly on each of the three lines.
+I'll fix the spacing here to wrap it up!